libreForms/libreForms-flask/README.md

 libreForms is meant to run within an corporate network or enterprise intranet, presumably behind a reverse proxy.
 It does not currently support high availability, but does spawn multiple workers on the system upon which it is deployed.
 See this [discussion](https://github.com/signebedi/libreForms/issues/43) about accounting for enterprise requirements.

 In addition, libreForms provides out-of-box support for external-facing forms.
 These forms employ signed URLs, rather than local authentication, to control access to forms.
 These are intended to also run behind a reverse proxy that points to whatever external network (eg. the internet or another organization's network) you'd like to provide access.

+Here is an example diagram for such a deployment:

 ![example architecture](docs/source/libreForms_with_reverse_proxy.drawio.svg)